 Your first step is to figure out where you want to place your patio and exactly how large you want it to be.
 We had this perfect area next to our shed where grass never grew, and we knew if we put a patio there it would make this corner of our yard usable again.

-Step Two: Dig out the area of the patio
+Step Two: Dig Up the Grass

 The digging is definitely the most back-breaking part of the entire process, and you’ll want to quit at least a hundred times.
 Just put on a good podcast, tune out the world, and keep on digging.